A Complete Guide to Somatic Symptoms and Related Disorders

 In Somatic Symptoms and Related Disorders, the person’s suffering is genuine and not feigned or deliberately produced for external rewards.
 Instead, the symptoms are perceived as real and cause significant distress, even in the absence of a clear medical explanation.

-Causes of Somatic Symptom and Related Disorders
+Causes of Somatic Symptoms and Related Disorders

 1. Biological Factors